top of page

 What is a Multiple Listing Service (MLS)?

-The "source" for real estate listings!
+The "source" for real estate information and listings!

 Real Estate Brokers usually belong to one or more MLSs, which are brokerage cooperative organizations.
 Brokers come together and agree to collaborate in a shared marketplace.
 The territory of an MLS is self-defined and not limited by city, region or even state borders.